bullhorn/rest-api-docs/source/includes/_entitlements.md

 ### File privacy entitlements

 File privacy settings are enforced by a field isPrivate on the file entity.
 If a file is marked private, the user can only access that file if one of the following is true:

--   User has the View All Private Attachments entitlement
+*   User has the View All Private Attachments entitlement
--   File is shared with the user
+*   File is shared with the user
--   User is the owner or secondary owner of the entity to which the file is associated
+*   User is the owner or secondary owner of the entity to which the file is associated
+*   File is shared with a department of which the user is a member
+*   If file ownership is enabled, the user is the owner (uploader) of the file; otherwise, the user is the owner or secondary owner of the entity to which the file is associated